 Our groups are supervised by a licensed team member and will meet all the same standards of the IOP of our signature continuum.

 This Hiking group explores the great outdoors of Boulder and takes advantage of the many surrounding scenic trails twice a week.
 We design each hike to address the specific needs of clients, build community, and deepen the connection to nature.

 The Movement group aims to help clients increase their relationships with their bodies.
 By using movement to describe an experience, people can express feelings that would otherwise go unsaid.
 Here we take an introductory look into the connection of movement and the mind while building a sense of community and connection through games and other structured movement activities.

-Treehouse Planning Session
+Treehouse Groups/Activities and Planning Session (Psychosocial Group-Membership is Free)

 Transitional Living Community Meeting